Tokyo stock exchange warns Olympus could be delisted

 The report said police had asked Olympus for internal accounting documents and it would question Olympus executives to determine if financial laws were violated.

-Olympus received a letter from shareholders on Wednesday calling upon it to sue 21 former and current executives for $1.8 billion if it finds they were in breach of their duties over the affair.
+Olympus received a letter from shareholders on Wednesday calling upon it to sue 21 former and current executives for $1.8 billion (1.1 billion pound) if it finds they were in breach of their duties over the affair.

 Josh Shores, a principal at Southeastern Asset Management, agreed that the responsible directors, not the company itself, should be sanctioned, protecting the sound parts of Olympus "for the good of the public, the staff, not to mention the shareholders."